 As far as other spaces are concerned, like the kitchen, there’s a practical solution as well: think about going for a hanger on the back of the kitchen door, or if you’re lucky enough to have a pantry, consider installing little shelves on the inside of that door, to give yourself extra room for spices, rolls of paper and foil, and even some vegetables.

 Good old cubbies to the rescue, once more.
 Cubbies with cubes are one of the most versatile storage tools for any home, especially a small apartment ―they can impressively expand the storage room!

 Whether combined with boxes and containers or just as they are, cubbies can hold books, children’s toys and board games, DVDs and records, magazines and even office supplies.
 Also, if you’re a gamer, cubbies can hold your video games and consoles, controllers and other accessories as well, like headphones.
-You can get a design that goes with your room, or simply paint them to match your preferred colours.
+You can get a house design that goes with your room, or simply paint them to match your preferred colors.

 It can’t be easy to accommodate large furniture in a small apartment.
 Large, stationery furniture like table sets can cause clatter in small and medium-sized apartments, so you might consider going for a more comfortable option: furniture that can collapse.

 You can go for collapsible chairs, footstools, tables, and even Tupperware, measuring cups and all sorts of storage receptacles!
 Investing in such items is a great solution to clear out some space in your apartment, as you can downsize and store them discreetly in a corner when you’re done using them.

 Apart from collapsibles, a good investment for anyone living in a small apartment is to get some multi-purpose furniture, with a hidden storage room.